The Catholic Leaders Mission

 If you don’t fit into any of these categories but would still like to participate, you can email our Executive Director at firstname.lastname@example.org.

-Participants will commit to attending two virtual workshop days, during the mornings and afternoons of Saturday, May 29 and Saturday, June 5.
+Participants will commit to attending at least two workshop days.
 Workshop sessions will be a mix of presentations, panel discussions, and participatory exercises touching on a range of spiritual topics and hard skills training (like voter contact, get-out-the-vote, fundraising, media training, and more).
+The 2022 Catholic Leaders Mission will be scheduled later in 2021.
+We will announce specific dates in the coming months.
+Please email Brendan at email@example.com if you would like to receive updates when the 2022 Catholic Leaders Mission is announced

 |Rev. Dr. Andrew P. W. Bennett